Camping & Hiking Wilderness Escape in Radium Hot Springs

 Redstreak Restoration is a 20 minute walk through meadows reborn by prescribed fire on a gentle interpretive trail.
 A perfect place to spot Bighorn Sheep too!

-Valley View Trail is a short 2.4 kms that packs a punch.
+Valley View Trail is a short 2.4 km path that packs a punch.
 Steep and challenging, it connects the village of Radium Hot Springs with Redstreak Campground.
 The perfect spot for good views of the Columbia Valley.

 If you are looking for more advanced hiking terrain, please stop in the Radium Hot Springs Visitor Centre / Parks Canada Visitor Centre and the expert team will be happy to supply you with suggestions.